Pettit Built Engines

 PBR IV is a custom build, race build, and / or special purpose build.
 Please CALL 1-561-844-2258 for details.

-In the past 25 years Pettit Built Rotary Engines have earned a worldwide reputation for unsurpassed quality, top performance, and outstanding reliability.
+Since 1990, 39 years and counting Pettit Built Rotary Engines have earned a worldwide reputation for unsurpassed quality, top performance, and outstanding reliability.
 Our history of racing victories and Championships in both endurance and sprint racing are a result of our passion for improving rotary engines and paying close attention to small details.

 Endurance races like the Rolex 24 & 12 hours of Sebring to our recent Victories in time attack sprints as well as over 2000 Pettit Built engines delivered to clients around the globe has built our reputation for providing top performance and unmatched longevity.
 It is easy to make a rotary fast, but our expertise is proven to make rotary engines last.